CedricPerret/JuliassicPark/README.md

 - The trait value(s)
 - Any additional variables returned by the fitness function

+The column names for additional variables in the output follow this order of priority:
+1. If the `:other_output_name` parameter is specified, those names are used.
+2. If the fitness function returns a named tuple, the keys of the tuple are used.
-If you do not specify enough names using the `:other_output_name` parameter, unnamed variables from the fitness function are automatically labeled `V1`, `V2`, etc.
+3. If neither applies or not enough names are provided, the remaining variables are labeled `V1`, `V2`, etc.

 If the desired resolution (`:de`) is **higher** than the resolution of the variable (e.g., `:de = 'p'` and the trait is individual-level), the model **averages** the variable.
 For example, individual trait `z` becomes `mean_z`.